jd28/rollnw/issues/smalls-first-rmlui-managed-lists.md

 Invalid mutation values are rejected by the named Smalls operation; the UI does not silently clamp object data.

-The common access pattern is a linear copy of the visible fixed-height row window.
-Filtering or option discovery occurs only when the source is invalidated or the combobox is opened.
-No per-frame full-source projection is required.
+The common access pattern is a linear projection and native copy of the 19-row source when the active creature refreshes, followed by a viewport-bounded DOM window.
+Sparse option discovery and projection occur only when the selector is opened or its source is invalidated.
+Per-frame synchronization reads only the native list revision and materialized rows; it does not call the Smalls policy per row.

 ## Decision